International response to the Spanish Civil War: United Kingdom and France

-The British Labour Party was strongly for the Republicans, but was heavily outnumbered by British Conservative Party in the British Parliament.
-The left in France wanted direct aid to the Republicans.
-The Labour Party would reject non-intervention in October 1937.
-The Trades Union Congress was split since it had a strong anticommunist faction.
+However, popular front elements on the British left strongly favoured the Republican cause.
+The British government actively discouraged its citizens from supporting either side of the conflict.
 Both the British and the French governments were committed to avoiding a second world war.
 France was reliant on British support in general.
 French Prime Minister Léon Blum, the socialist leader of the Popular Front, feared that support for the Republic would lead to a civil war and then to a fascist takeover of France.
+The left in France wanted direct aid to the Republicans.
 In Britain, part of the reasoning was based on an exaggerated belief of both German and Italian preparedness for war.
 The arms embargo meant that the Republicans' chief foreign source of matériel was the Soviet Union, and the Nationalists received weapons from Italy mainly and Germany.
 The last Spanish Republican prime minister, Juan Negrín, hoped that a general outbreak of war in Europe would help his cause by compelling Britain and France to help the Republic at last.

 Ultimately, however, neither Britain nor France intervened to any significant extent.
 The British supplied food and medicine to the Republic but actively discouraged Blum and his French government from supplying weapons.
 Claude Bowers, the US ambassador to Spain, was one of the few ambassadors who was friendly to the Republic.
 He later condemned the Non-Intervention Committee by saying that each of its moves had been made to serve the cause of the rebellion: "This committee was the most cynical and lamentably dishonest group that history has known".
 Winston Churchill, who initially was an enthusiastic supporter of non-intervention, later described the workings of the committee as "an elaborate system of official humbug".

 After the withdrawal of Germany and Italy from patrols, the French considered abandoning border controls or perhaps leaving non-intervention.
 However, the French were reliant on the British, who wished to continue with the patrols.
 Britain and France thus continued to labour over non-intervention and judged it effective although some 42 ships were estimated to have escaped inspection between April and the end of July.
 In trying to protect non-intervention in the Anglo-Italian meetings, which he grudgingly did, Eden would end up resigning from his post in the British Foreign Office.
 On 17 March 1938, Blum reopened the French border to arms traffic, and Soviet arms flowed in to the Republicans in Barcelona.
 Britain and France officially recognized the Nationalist government on 27 February 1939.
 The leader of the Labour Party, Clement Attlee, criticised the way it had been agreed by calling it "a gross betrayal ... two and a half years of hypocritical pretense of non-intervention".